ewreck/useful_python_scripts/README.md

 # useful_python_scripts
-A collection of python scripts I've found useful
+A collection of useful python scripts